 Financial aid funds are available to students based on six-month payment periods.
 The Financial Aid Award letter includes estimated costs and aid for one or two payment periods.
 One-half of the aid is available for each six-month payment period.
-Excess funds, after WGU tuition and fees are paid, will be disbursed directly to you approximately six weeks after you begin your academic program.
-Please note that you will be responsible for expenses that exceed the amount of aid awarded to you.
+Excess funds, after WGU tuition and fees are paid, will be disbursed directly to the student approximately six weeks after the start of the academic term.
+The student is responsible for expenses that exceed the amount of aid awarded.

 Cost of Attendance

 The cost of attendance (COA), which is estimated by WGU, takes into account your WGU tuition, fees and typical cost of housing and meals, books and supplies and other educational costs.

 The estimated cost of attendance for an independent undergraduate at WGU for the 2014-15 year is about $13,270.

 For the official list of Cost of Attendance totals, click on the respective link below: